First Time User? Sign Up Now

 Bladder cancer is the fourth most commonly diagnosed malignancy in men in the United States.
-The incidence is four times higher in men than in women.
-It is estimated that 81,190 new cases of bladder cancer are expected to occur in the United States in 2018.
+The incidence is about four times higher in men than in women.
+It is estimated that 80,470 new cases of bladder cancer are expected to occur in the United States in 2019.

 Bladder cancer is diagnosed almost twice as often in whites as in blacks of either sex.
 The incidence of bladder cancer among other ethnic and racial groups in the United States falls between that of blacks and whites.
 The incidence of bladder cancer increases with age.

 From 1950 to 2005, the incidence of bladder cancer increased by approximately 50%, but from 2006 to 2015, incidence rates declined by 1% per year.
 There was a decrease of approximately 33% in bladder cancer mortality during the same interval.
 It is estimated that 17,670 Americans will die of bladder cancer in 2019.

 Age-adjusted mortality from bladder cancer decreased in all races and sexes between 1975 and 2009.
 From 2007 to 2016, urinary bladder cancer mortality was stable in men; however, the death rate decreased by 0.4% per year in women.
 These changes may reflect earlier diagnosis, better therapy, less exposure to carcinogens, or some combination of these factors.

 More than 90% of cancers in the bladder are transitional cell carcinomas (TCC), also called urothelial cancer.
 Urothelial cancer can also rarely develop in the lining of the renal pelvis, ureter, prostate, and urethra.
 Other important histologic types include squamous cell carcinoma (SCC) and adenocarcinoma.
 Adenocarcinomas account for less than 2% of primary bladder cancers, including metastases from the rectum, stomach, endometrium, breast, prostate, and ovary.